Wookey railway station: History

 The station opened on 1 August 1871 about a year after the extension of the broad gauge line from Cheddar to Wells had been built.
 The line was converted to standard gauge in the mid-1870s and then linked up to the East Somerset Railway to provide through services from Yatton to Witham in 1878.
 All the railways involved were absorbed into the Great Western Railway in the 1870s.

 The station was host to a GWR camp coach from 1935 to 1939.

-The Yatton to Witham line closed to passengers in 1963; Wookey station closed on 9 September 1963, though goods traffic continued to the paper mills at Wookey until 1965.
+The station closed when the line closed to passengers on 9 September 1963, though goods traffic continued to the paper mills at Wookey until 1965.
 Wookey station had a small wooden building, unlike some of the other stations on the line which had impressive stone buildings.
 The site was cleared after closure.